mkorsback/DailyNews/README.md

 * JSON parsing using JSONDecoder
 * Public API
 * Async download of images

+## Features
+✅ Show news headlines
+✅ Search in news
+✅ Show article in WKWebView
+✅ Share article
+✅ Show sources
+✅ Show source info
+#### ToDo
+❇️ Filter sources based on country and/or language
+❇️ Filter headlines based on country and/or language
+❇️ Mark articles to read later

 ## Setup
 To run this app you need to register an account at the News API service ([newsapi.org](https://newsapi.org)) and get an API key.
 Put this key in file called `Key.plist` and you should be all set.
 For your conveninence, a `Key-SAMPLE.plist` file has been included in the project.